-The fact that the majority of users will not convert during their first visit on your site is why remarketing is considered as a powerful tool.
+The fact that the majority of users will not convert during their first visit to your site is why remarketing is considered a powerful tool.
 Users who already interacted with your brand or company show a higher interest and are therefore more likely to purchase or convert.
 Additionally, it is one of the best possibilities to close sales that did not happen yet.

 Along the famous customer journey, pirate funnel (AARRR framework) or conversion funnel - there are actually different frameworks for describing pretty much the same - the value of a single user increases with each stage and touchpoint.

 First, choose one of the frameworks above – at V_labs, we usually work with the classic customer journey – and write down its different stages: